livetocode/vehicle-fleet-poc/README.md

 - The data should be archived for 7 years
 - The data should be queryable in order to find which cars where moving in a specific period, within a specific area of the city.

+# Estimates

+Execute the `estimate.py` script to compute the estimates in the [event-estimator](./event-estimator/) folder.

 # Architecture

 ## Local dev